fprime-community/fprime-subtopology-tool/docs/Syntax.md

 }
 ```

 The `@! export` syntax applies to any patterned connection graph type.
+It also is especially useful if `Tlm` is defined as a local instance, as the syntax will ensure that the patterned connection graph name is renamed.

 ## In the main topology